jonathan-hamilton/TicTacToe/README.txt

 Java 8, SceneBuilder

 Installation:
-This application is packaged as a .jar file located in TicTacToe/out/artfacts/TicTacToe_jar
+This application is packaged as a .jar file

 Author/Date:
 Jonathan Hamilton 2019-03-22